Oshun2/Oshun2/README.md

 ###
 <!-- About and stuffs -->
-<h3 align="left">💅🏾 About Me</h3>
+<h3 align="left">About Me</h3>

+Thank you for visiting my GitHub!
+This repository is meant to showcase my cybersecurity journey and the projects I've had the privilege of working on.

-A strong foundation in IT, a passion for protecting digital assets and a proactive approach to threat analysis.
+I invite you to explore my GitHub portfolio to get a glimpse into my technical capabilities.
+These projects showcase insights into my problem-solving approach, attention to detail, and ability to analyze risks and implement appropriate mitigation strategies. strong foundation in IT, a passion for protecting digital assets and a proactive approach to threat analysis.
 Enjoys leveraging technical skills to safeguard privacy and contribute to solutions that can make a positive impact.

 Currently...